scottwater/phront_page/README.md

 # PhrontPage

 **Warning**: _This is a work in progress.
-It is at the stage that it hits many of my personal goals, but I expect it to continue to evolve, especially if others are interested in using and contributing to it._
+It is at the stage that it hits many of my personal goals.
+Still, I expect it to continue to evolve, especially if others are interested in using and contributing to it._

-PhrontPage is a Rails application using the Litestack stack.
-You can host it anywhere you can host a Rails app (that provides persistent storage for the database[^1]).

-I have built (.Text, CommunityServer, GraffitiCMS) and used (Octopress, Jekyll, 11ty, Micro.blog, Wordpress, Radio) a wide variety of blogging applications in the past.
-I wanted to build a blogging application that was simple, easy to host/deploy/update/maintain, and that I could use to write and publish my own content.

-Core Wants:

-* Simple to use, easy to host/deploy/update/maintain
+## Why PhrontPage?

+I have opinions too many opinions about blogging.

+## Why not use WordPress?

+WordPress is perfectly suitable for most.
+I recommend you use it.
+I wanted my content to live in something I understood and felt comfortable modifying from top to bottom.
+If this sounds like you and you enjoy Rails, I think you will like the experience.

-* Dynamic, not static
+## Why not a static site generator?

-* Minimal interface
-* Act as a personal content hub.
-Eventualy, I would like content to start here and then be distributed to X/Mastodon/Threads/etc.
+The slight friction of using a static site generator can be good, but it was in the way for me.
+I have a few features in mind that get us close to most of a static site generator the speed without the friction.

 ## Current Main Feature Set
 - Pages
 - Posts
-- Posts can be published to pages
+- Posts can be published on pages
-- Built in search (Litestack!)
+- Built-in search (Litestack!)
-- Built in redirects (you can define them, automatically created when a page or post URL changes)
+- Built-in redirects (you can define them, automatically created when a page or post URL changes)
 - Markdown editor with assets drag/drop/paste support

 ## Local Setup